 Table 33 details phosphorus reduction goals and efficiencies for each practice detailed above.
 Table 34 details the cost of implementing these practices on an annual basis and over the period of this Plan from 2021-2026.

 Table 33.
-By 2026, the following combination of phosphorus reduction strategiesacres will achieve phosphorus reduction targets of 5,730 pounds per year.
-The goal is a 20% reduction to reduce phosphorus loading from 16,652 pounds per year to 13,300 pounds of phosphorus per year, so this includes a factor of safety of nearly 170%. additional- to -
+By 2026, the following combination of phosphorus reduction strategies implemented over 4,240 acres will achieve phosphorus reduction targets of 5,730 pounds per year.
+The goal is a 20% reduction to reduce phosphorus loading from 16,652 pounds per year to 13,300 pounds of phosphorus per year, so this includes a factor of safety of nearly 170%.
+Achieving the additional phosphorus reduction goals (44% and 80% reduction) will require replicating or adopting similar practices within the watershed over a 10- to 20-year period.